AndreaVerrone/ing-sw-2022-miani-porta-verrone/src/main/java/it/polimi/ingsw/view/cli/fancy_cli/quick_guide.md

 2) The decorators usually wraps another widget to add some property or functionality to it.
 These are useful when you need to add some specific visual effects to a widget (i.e. a border around a text).
 3) Layout widgets are used to combine multiple widgets into one, arranging them in a specific order.

+> More widgets can be created as needed by simply extending the `Widget` class.
+Remember however to set the starting point of each child/ren (if present) before displaying, to set the canvas accordingly, to call the `update` method each time something relevant in you widget changes and to end the drawing of you widget with the cursor on the last line occupied by it.
+>
 Let's see now some widgets in details.

 ### 1.1.1 Text